8 Best 3-Ton Floor Jacks in 2023 – Reviews & Top Picks

 1. Blackhawk B6350 Fast Lift Service Jack – Best Overall

-For vehicles with higher clearance, this jack lifts to an impressive 22 inches, ensuring you’ll be able to create plenty of room underneath.
-That said, low-clearance vehicles might not be compatible with this jack.
+For vehicles with higher clearance, the Blackhawk jack lifts to an impressive 22 inches, ensuring you’ll be able to create plenty of room underneath.
+However, low-clearance vehicles might not be compatible with this jack.
 It has a minimum saddle height of 5½ inches, which is too high to fit under most sports cars.
+Overall, we think this is the best 3-ton floor jack on the market this year.

 2. BIG RED T83006 Torin Hydraulic Floor Jack – Best Value

-Combining an affordable price with excellent functionality, the BIG RED Torin Hydraulic Floor Jack is one of the best 3-ton floor jacks for the money.
+Combining an affordable price with an excellent design, the BIG RED Torin Hydraulic Floor Jack is one of the best 3-ton floor jacks for the money.
 This jack lifts to a maximum height of 20⅞ inches, ensuring that even higher-clearance vehicles are lifted high enough to remove the tires.
-And since this jack is equipped with an extra-long saddle neck, it will help you get those higher-clearance vehicles lifted quicker.
-But this isn’t the best jack for low-clearance vehicles since the lowest the saddle goes is 5⅞ inches.
+Since it’s equipped with an extra-long saddle neck, it will help you lift those higher-clearance vehicles quicker.
+But this isn’t the best jack for low-clearance vehicles since the saddle’s lowest setting is 5⅞ inches.

-When you need to move this jack over rough ground, you can easily just lift it and carry it thanks to the built-in carrying handle.
-It’s got 360-degree swivel casters that help it roll smoothly on your garage or workshop floor.
-There’s even a safety bypass system built-in to ensure that the jack is never overloaded, guaranteeing safe operation for all users.
+When you need to move the jack over rough ground, you can easily lift and carry it thanks to the built-in carrying handle.
+It has 360-degree swivel casters that help it roll smoothly on your garage or workshop floor.
+There’s even a safety bypass system to ensure that the jack is never overloaded, guaranteeing safe operation for all users.
 Not bad for such an affordably-priced tool!

 3. Arcan ALJ3T Quick Rise Aluminum Floor Jack – Premium Choice